-The number one Scrabble Word Finder for finding all the words you need.
-Scrabble Solver is really easy to use; simply enter up to 12 letters and 3 wildcards, click the Solve button and all possible words will be found.
+This Word Finder Tool is really easy to use, simply enter up to 12 letters and 3 wildcards, click the Solve button and all possible words will be found.
 Use ? for up to three blank tiles.

-Our Scrabble Tool includes advanced search features including "Begins With", "Ends With" and "Contains".
-Whatever letters you have, you can find the best combination to make the highest score possible in a single turn and make the most of your turn.
+Scrabble Solver includes advanced search features including "Begins With", "Ends With" and "Contains".
+So whatever letters you have, you can find the best combination possible.